dsully/sith-language-server/README.md

 - 🗨️ Hover to view details on variables, functions, and more (_can only show documentation for now_)
 - 💅 Code formatting and linting powered by [Ruff](https://github.com/astral-sh/ruff)
 - 💡 Highlighting of symbol references
+- 🐍 Automatically detect the Python interpreter being used by your project
 - ... and many more to come, stay tuned!

 <details>